337th Aeronautical Systems Group: Cold War

+F-89H Scorpion (Note: Aircraft is Northrop F-89H-1-NO Scorpion serial 54-264.)

+337th Fighter Group F-102 at Portland International Airport (Note: Aircraft is Convair F-102A-90-CO Delta Dagger serial 57-838 of the 460th Fighter-Interceptor Squadron.
+Photo taken in April 1963.)

 The group was reconstituted, redesignated as the 337th Fighter Group (Air Defense) and activated at Portland International Airport in August 1955 as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 At Portland, the group assumed the personnel and equipment of the inactivating 503d Air Defense Group, while its 460th Fighter-Interceptor Squadron, which moved to Portland from McGhee-Tyson Airport, took over the radar equipped and Mighty Mouse rocket armed Northrop F-89D Scorpion aircraft and personnel of the 503d's 497th Fighter-Interceptor Squadron, which moved to Geiger Field, Washington.

 The group operated interceptors to provide active air defense in the 25th NORAD Region area of responsibility.
 It also served as the host organization for regular United States Air Force units at Portland International Airport and was assigned a number of support organizations to perform this mission.
 In May 1958, the group converted from F-89Ds to supersonic Convair F-102 Delta Dagger aircraft equipped with data link for interception control through the Semi-Automatic Ground Environment system and capable of launching the AIM-4 Falcon.

 During the Cuban Missile Crisis, Continental Air Defense Command directed the group to place all its interceptors on five-minute alert.
 Unlike most ADC groups, however, the group did not disperse part of its strength to other bases.
 The increased alert posture was maintained through mid-November, when CONAD returned units to their normal alert status, except for those under the control of its 32d Region, which controlled air defense in the Southeastern United States.

 Although the number of ADC interceptor squadrons remained almost constant in the early 1960s, attrition (and the fact that production lines closed in 1961) caused a gradual drop in the number of planes assigned to a squadron, from 24 to typically 18 by 1964.
 The force reduction continued, finally resulting in a reduction in the number of interceptor units, and the group was inactivated in the spring of 1966.
 In 1985 the group was redesignated the 337th Tactical Fighter Group, although it remained inactive.